 Students take at least one aerospace course every semester.
 ENAE100 and ENAE200 provide a practical introduction to aerospace engineering, research experience in faculty laboratories, and useful academic tools and resources.

 All students will also complete a two term aeronautics or astronautics senior design project.
 These projects require students to orally present and defend their design contributions at Preliminary Design Review (PDR) and Critical Design Review (CDR) milestones.

 CDR’s are evaluated by faculty as well as members of our Advisory Board and other invited aerospace professionals.
-Our senior capstone classes participate in national design competitions such as NASA’s Revolutionary Aerospace Systems Concepts (RASC-AL) and AIAA’s Design Build Fly, and the Department of Energy's Collegiate Wind Competition?
+Our senior capstone classes participate in national design competitions such as NASA’s Revolutionary Aerospace Systems Concepts (RASC-AL), AIAA’s Design Build Fly, and the Department of Energy's Collegiate Wind Competition.

 AE Curriculum by Year

 |Italics indicate courses in the air track or space track|